ipcjk/ixgen/Readme.md

     [peers]
     196922
     [options]

 ### Run ixgen ###

-Starting ixgen with default options will now print out the peering bgp configuration for DE-CIX with the wished neighbor statements for all ipv4 and ipv6 routers:
+Starting ixgen with default options will now print out the peering bgp configuration for DE-CIX with the wished neighbor statements for all ipv4 and ipv6 routers.
+Be sure to start with the argument _-apiservice_ to profit from the local json cache.

+    ./ixgen.mac -apiservice

+The program will

     router bgp
     neighbor 80.81.194.25 remote-as 196922